JuliaGizmos/WebIO.jl/README.md

 </div>
 ```

-Note that DOM is slightly different from HTML.
+Note that the DOM representation is different from HTML.
 It is the data structure the browser creates after having parsed HTML.
 Some commonly useful differences to know are:

 - Fields of a DOM node are properties and not attributes.
 (It's crazy, but) there's a [difference between DOM properties and HTML attributes](http://stackoverflow.com/questions/258469/what-is-the-difference-between-attribute-and-property).
 - use the `attributes` faux property in `Node` to set the attribute instead of property.
 E.g. `Node(:div, attributes=Dict("class" => "myclass"))`
 - `class` _attribute_ is className _property_ in DOM
-- `style` _attribute_ is an object mapping CSS properties to values.
+- `style` _property is an object mapping CSS properties to values.
 Hiphenated CSS properties like 'background-color' are camelCased in the DOM version.
-  therefore, `style="background-color: black"` in HTML is the same as `style=Dict(:backgroundColor=>"black")` in a Node.
+  therefore, `style="background-color: black"` attribute in HTML is the same as `style=Dict(:backgroundColor=>"black")` in a Node.

 ## Setting up event handlers